GlenBeee/GlenBeee/README.md

 - 👋 Hi, I’m @GlenBeee
-- 👀 I’m interested in C#, NodeJs, Strapi, Flutter and app development on desktop, web and mobile
+- 👀 I’m interested in C#, NodeJs, Strapi, app development on desktop, web and mobile
-- 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on potential startup ideas and projects